What do professional photographers and the world’s biggest music stars have in common?

 This article has focussed on dealing with quotes and invoices that are still relevant.
 There will be circumstances where you no longer intend to peruse the balance of an outstanding invoice, in which case you can issue a credit note.
 If you have received some money from a client that you have agreed to return, then you can issue a refund.

-January is a great time for introducing changes and improvements into your business, investing time now in order to enjoy benefits later in the year.
+Your business is constantly evolving as you introduce changes and improvements, investing time now in order to enjoy benefits well into the future.

-You want to get 2020 off to a strong start, and we’re here to help!
-Let’s explore a few ways that Light Blue can make your business easier to run and more effective this year.
+Let’s explore a few ways that Light Blue can make your business easier to run and to be more effective.

 Light Blue is a flexible and powerful tool that offers a great deal of value to photographers.
-Read on to discover a few of the ways that it could help you this year.
+Read on to discover a few of the ways that it could help you.

 1. Email templates